fdanilogamu/fdanilogamu.github.io/docs/friendcodes.md

 <br>
 ## Impact on Company
 <br>
-**Impact on the Company:**
-Not specified.
+Helped establish and maintain a positive community environment, contributing to the forum's success and growth.
 <br>
 <br>
 ## Feedback/Recognition
 <br>
-**Feedback and Recognition:**
-Received a few accolades during the yearly awards within the forum community.
+Received several accolades during the yearly awards within the forum community.
 <br>
 <br>
 ## Lessons Learned
 <br>
-**Lessons Learned:**
-Learned how to manage people as staff and as volunteers, developed skills in conflict resolution and community management.
+Learned how to manage people effectively, resolve conflicts, and develop clear, enforceable policies.